aott33/aott33.github.io/_posts/2022-05-26-Tentacle-PLC.md

 ## PLC Programming Steps:
 - Go to the code-server url ```http://localhost:8080``` and enter password.
 See [determine code server password](#determine-code-server-password)
 - Followed the [Tentacle PLC Guide](https://www.tentacleplc.com/guide/directory-structure.html#the-runtime-directory) to create a test program

-### config.json:
+### Configure config.json:
-- I copied some of the code from the [config.json](https://www.tentacleplc.com/guide/directory-structure.html#the-config-json-file) section in the Tentacle PLC Guide
+- I copied the example [config.json](https://www.tentacleplc.com/guide/directory-structure.html#the-config-json-file) code in the Tentacle PLC Guide
 - I modified the MQTT configuration and put in the credentials for my HiveMQ Cloud Broker
+- I left the modbus section empty as I don't have a modbus device at the moment.
+This section is for confifuguring the connection to a Modbus Remote IO device

+### Configure variable.json:
+- I copied the example [variables.json](https://www.tentacleplc.com/guide/variables.html#variables-json) code in the Tentacle PLC Guide
+- I commented out the modbus variables and motor variable (lines 14-85) as I don't have a modbus device connected

+### Configure programs:
+- I created 2 files:
+    - main.js
+    - secondary.js

+### Files used in program:
+-